Isaac ibn Sid: Biography

 Isaac ibn Sid took a leading part in the compilation of the Alfonsine Tables with Yehuda ben Moshe.
 Isaac Israeli (ib.) states that he saw recorded in Isaac ibn Sid's own handwriting three observations of moon eclipses made by him at the order of Alfonso.
 In official documents (De Castro, "Bibliotheca," i.
 184b) Isaac ibn Sid is termed by Alfonso "our learned Rabbi Çag."

-Zag de Sujurmenza was commissioned by the king to write Astrolabio redondo (spherical astrolabe), Astrolabio llano (flat astrolabe), Constelaciones (constellations) and Lámina Universal (an instrument that improved on the astrolabe); he also translated the book Armellas de Ptolemy, and wrote about the Piedra de la sombra (stone of the shadow, or sundial), Relox de agua (clepsydra, or water clock) Argente vivo o azogue (quicksilver or mercury) and Candela (candle clock).
+Zag de Sujurmenza was commissioned by the king to write Astrolabio redondo (spherical astrolabe), Astrolabio llano (flat astrolabe), Constelaciones (constellations) and Lámina Universal (an instrument that improved on the astrolabe).
+He translated the book Armellas de Ptolemy, and wrote about the Piedra de la sombra (stone of the shadow, or sundial), Relox de agua (clepsydra, or water clock) Argente vivo o azogue (quicksilver or mercury) and Candela (candle clock).
 Of his works, the most important are those of the "round astrolabe" and the "flat astrolabe".
 In the first, the author rises to profound scientific considerations that reveal the vast knowledge he possessed in sciences.
 It has been said that with this book, Zag Sujurmenza reformed the character of the science of astronomy and contributed to its advancement, without losing sight of the studies of Arab scholars, following in their footsteps and correcting their errors.
 Other works of Zag de Sujurmenza, if less extensive, are not without merit.

-He also wrote a treatise on clockmaking for Alfonso, in which he described a cross-shaped main wheel similar to the construction of the noria.
+He wrote a treatise on clockmaking for Alfonso, in which he described a cross-shaped main wheel similar to the construction of the noria.

 In 1277, Isaac translated from the Arabic a work on the quadrant.
-His name is also connected with the invention of various instruments (De Castro, l.c. i.
+His name is connected with the invention of various instruments (De Castro, l.c. i.
 144a, 156a, 157).